How big is a 7 gallon pot? A 7 gallon plant pot is a medium-to-large container. Ideal for vegetables, shrubs, and small trees.

 👉 The exact size varies depending on:

-We offer 7 gallon nursery pots for nurseries, farms, and greenhouses.
+We offer quality 7 gallon nursery pots for nurseries, farms, and greenhouses.

 A 7 gallon pot sits between 5 gallon and 10 gallon containers.
 It offers more root space without taking up too much room.